badoet/ionic-framework/core/src/components/avatar/readme.md

-# ion-avatar
+# syg-avatar

 Avatars are circular components that usually wrap an image or icon.
 They can be used to represent a person or an object.

 Avatars can be used by themselves or inside of any element.
-If placed inside of an `ion-chip` or `ion-item`, the avatar will resize to fit the parent component.
+If placed inside of an `syg-chip` or `syg-item`, the avatar will resize to fit the parent component.
 To position an avatar on the left or right side of an item, set the slot to `start` or `end`, respectively.

 <!-- Auto Generated Below -->